-Deca Springs is located about 3 kilometres west of Deca Creek on the north side of the Twitya River, Northwest Territories.
-A big to Mound of 300 by 200 metres sits about one kilometre north of the river, and the spring is close to the uphill side of this mound.
-The clean, odourless water bubbles into a pool about twenty feet across.
-It has a high concentration of dissolved minerals, primarily sulphate, chloride, and sodium.
-Crustaceans, or tiny shrimp, dwell in the ocean.
+Deca Springs is about three kilometres west of Deca Creek on the north bank of the Twitya River in the Northwest Territories.
+The spring is near to the uphill side of a large tufa mound measuring 1000 feet by 500 feet that located about one kilometre north of the river.
+The pure, odourless water bubbles into a twenty-foot-wide pool.
+It is rich in dissolved minerals, including sulphate, chloride, and sodium.
+Crustaceans, sometimes known as small shrimp, live in the water.

 Another group of Springs can be located a kilometer to the west.
 They have large tufa mounds but are cooler, with temperatures ranging from 11 to 16 degrees Celsius.